envoyproxy/examples/csrf/example.rst

 on two different virtual machines with different origins.

-The frontend has a field to input the remote domain of where you would like to send POST requests along with radio buttons to select the remote domain's CSRF enforcement.
+The frontend has a field to input the remote domain of where you would like to send ``POST`` requests along with radio buttons to select the remote domain's CSRF enforcement.
 The CSRF enforcement choices are:

   * Disabled: CSRF is disabled on the requested route.
 This will result in a successful request since there is no CSRF enforcement.
   * Shadow Mode: CSRF is not enforced on the requested route but will record if the request contains a valid source origin.
-  * Enabled: CSRF is enabled and will return a 403 (Forbidden) status code when a request is made from a different origin.
+  * Enabled: CSRF is enabled and will return a ``403 (Forbidden)`` status code when a request is made from a different origin.
-  * Ignored: CSRF is enabled but the request type is a GET.
+  * Ignored: CSRF is enabled but the request type is a ``GET``.
 This should bypass the CSRF filter and return successfully.

 Step 1: Start all of our containers
 ***********************************

-Change to the ``examples/csrf/samesite`` directory, and start the containers:
+Change to the ``csrf/samesite`` directory, and start the containers:

 .. code-block:: console

   $ pwd
-  envoy/examples/csrf/samesite
+  examples/csrf/samesite
   $ docker compose pull
   $ docker compose up --build -d
   $ docker compose ps